Our Model

 Infrastructure

-Our approach centers on supporting, catalyzing, and scaling community connectivity providers to meet the needs of underserved communities, reducing the cost of backhaul, and expanding access to devices.
+Our approach centers on supporting, catalyzing, and scaling community-focused ISPs to meet the needs of underserved communities, reducing the cost of backhaul, and expanding access to devices.
 Because most connectivity organizations can only absorb small-scale increments of capital, Connect Humanity operates as a critical missing link in the ecosystem — investing manageable amounts in proven models to help local organizations sustainably scale over time.
-We focus the bulk of our efforts on this foundational step in the path to digital equity.
+We focus the bulk of our efforts on this foundational step in the path to greater digital opportunity.

 See more